The road forward

 The project, nutshell-style

 The driving imperative behind the makeover of Sainte-Catherine Street is the much-needed replacement of crucial sewer systems and water mains, the pipes for much of which date back to the 1800s.
 The work will extend for 2.2 km from Atwater Avenue in the west (where the Montreal Forum multi-use complex, former home of the Montréal Canadiens, is situated) to just past the Quartier des Spectacles downtown.
 In addition to the infrastructure work, Phase 1 of the redevelopment of Sainte-Catherine Street will also include the widening of sidewalks, a reduction in traffic lanes, intensive greening, distinctive furniture, intelligent and energy-efficient LED lighting, electric vehicle charging stations and free Wi-Fi.
-This phase is scheduled to be completed by December 2021.

 There will be no “place” like this place